Appointment Details

 Your sexual orientation does not prevent you from being a donor with Canventa.

-I lived in the UK during the spread of Cruetzfeldt-Jakob Disease (otherwise known as mad cow).
+I lived in the UK during the spread of Cruetzfeldt-Jakob Disease (otherwise known as "mad cow").
 Am I eligible to donate?

-So long as you are healthy, then living in the UK does not preclude you from donating with us.
+So long as you are healthy, living in the UK does not preclude you from donating with us.

-Do the same criteria apply for donating blood for research as compared to donating for patient use?
+Does the same criteria apply for donating blood for research as compared to donating for patient use?

 The criteria for donating for transfusion or transplantation can be different than for research use.
 For example, donors who have recently had a tattoo or piercing are still eligible for donation at Canventa, although we recommend waiting until the area has healed before donating.